bwang482/emotionannotate/README.md

 cd src

-python Classification.py --inputdir <input directory> --outputdir <outpur directory>
+python Classification.py

-e.g. 'python Classification.py --inputdir ../input --outputdir ../output'
+*Then follow the instructions.*

 *More info in src/readme.txt*